pbmoses/grafana-crossplane/README.md

 # The following is the beginning of an "as code" approach to Observability utilizing [Crossplane](https://www.crossplane.io/) and [Grafana Cloud](https://grafana.com/products/cloud/)

 *Disclaimer: The setup is for demonstration purposes and is not Grafana official documentation or configuration.
-It's a proof of concept.*
+It's a proof of concept.
+This was developed on an ultra low cost Raspberry Pi k3s cluster.*

 Observability as Code is the practice of defining, managing, and automating observability tools (like logging, metrics, traces, dashboards, and alerts) using code—typically version-controlled and automated through CI/CD pipelines—rather than manual setup.